Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 ##### Step 4: Add the Created Lakehouse to the notebooks

-After the notebooks are imported, please open the notebook named as 'data_cleansing'，'data_ingestion'，'data_transformation','data_validation'，‘EDA','feature_set_registration' respectively, and add the Lakehouse created in the previous step to the notebook.
+After importing, open the following notebooks and add the lakehouse created in the previous step to them:
+- data_cleansing
+- data_ingestion
+- data_transformation
+- data_validation
+- EDA
+- feature_set_registration

 Please note that the Lakehouse name should be '[prefix]_lh', where [prefix] is the prefix you defined in the prerequisites section.

 ![add lakehouse](./images/add_lh_to_notebook.png)